redhead/diploma-thesis/Repositories_and_Event_Stores_Repositories__.md

 #### Repositories

 In Axon, repositories must implement the `Repository` interface.
-This interface defines methods for persisting a new aggregate instance (the `add()` method) and `load()` methods for retrieval of a previously saved instance.
-There are two `load()` methods, both of which use an aggregate identifier to load the desired aggregate instance.
+This interface defines the `add()` method for persisting a new aggregate instance, and two `load()` methods for retrieval of a previously saved instance.
+The `load()` methods use an aggregate identifier to load the desired aggregate instance.
 One of the methods, however, has an extra `version` parameter, that can be used to load an aggregate instance of a specific version.
 For more information about the aggregate versioning, see CONFLICTING MODIFICATION**reference needed**.

 For the purpose of event sourcing, Axon provides the `EventSourcingRepository` which loads an aggregate instance by replaying its historic events to get it to the desired state.
 Also, when new events are applied to an aggregate instance, as a result of state change during command handling, this repository is responsible for persisting the new events when committed.
 This all is done seamlessly without programmer's intervention.